MortysTerminal/PowerShellArea/Automatisierungen/TwitchClipAndChatDownloader/README.md

 ## Changelog

 =======
+Version 1.6:
+- Added the ability to filter all the requested Clips for minimum Views (Good for bigger Channels)
+	- Filter "CLIPMINIMUMVIEWS" added

 Version 1.5:
 - Added the ability to filter all the requested Clips.
 You can set those inside the 'config.motm' file:
 	- Filter "CLIPFILTERDAYS" added